-Community projects operate with a radical artistic language and form, they are embedded in reality and have a very concrete and tangible side.
-A community project, as opposed to object-based art, can, for example, give a clear answer to the questions "what is this about?", "what is this for?", "what is the point of this?".
-Of course, the language may be abstract (e.g. dance), but the intention is clear and understandable.
-In many ways, community art is more democratic than other artwork-categories, it does not speak in riddles to a privileged segment of society, but rather, "comes down to earth".
-Perhaps this is the 'problem' with it, and precisely why it is excluded from academic and institutional discourse, because it is simple, ordinary and accessible.
-Because it has real content behind it, because it can assert interests and have a real impact at both individual and societal levels.
-Because it is currently the only art form that is free in its thinking, efficient in its means, and dangerous to power.
+Community projects operate with a radical artistic language and form, deeply rooted in reality with a concrete and tangible impact.
+Unlike object-based art, a community project can straightforwardly answer questions like "what is this about?" or "what is the purpose?"
+Although its language might be abstract (as in dance), its intention remains clear and understandable.
+In many respects, community art is more democratic than other art forms; it avoids speaking in cryptic messages to a privileged segment of society and instead "grounds" itself in everyday life.
+Perhaps this simplicity and accessibility are precisely why it's excluded from academic and institutional discourse.
+Community art possesses genuine substance, asserts interests, and has a tangible impact at both individual and societal levels.
+It stands as one of the few art forms today that is liberated in its thinking, effective in its methods, and a threat to established power structures.

 0 Comments